uconn

 Project Risk Assessment

-• Type of subrecipient organization (for-profit/not-for-profit/small business/corporation/ foreign/domestic)
+• Type of subrecipient organization (for-profit/not-for-profit/small business/corporation/foreign/domestic)

 • Whether the subrecipient is subject to the Single Audit requirements.
 Subrecipients not subject to Single Audit requirements must provide more information regarding their financial status and systems as part of the Subrecipient Profile Questionnaire

-• Subaward value relative to the prime award
+• Subaward value relative to the prime award (the greater proportion of subaward:prime award, the greater the risk)

 • University’s prior relationship with the subrecipient